jwass/pep8-staged/README.md

 If pep8 fails, the content will not be committed to the repo.
 This enables fast turnaround for enforcing code styles within your repository.

 The hook script runs on the staged content, not the current working copy.
-This ensures that the true content about to committed has been vetted.

 Installation